-any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the "Code"), a "US Person" as defined in Regulation S under the US Securities Act of 1933, as amended (the "Securities Act") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.
+any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the "Code"), a "US Person"

+as defined in Regulation S under the US Securities Act of 1933, as amended (the "Securities Act") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.
 For the avoidance of doubt, a person will not be a US Person only if such person (i) does not fall within the definition of US Person from the Code; (ii) does not fall within the definition of "US Person from Regulation S; and (iii) falls within the definition of "non-United States person" found in CFTC Rule 4.7.
-The details of these definitions are set forth in Appendix IV of the Prospectus a person who is registered as the holder of a Unit from time to time one undivided share in the assets of a Sub-Fund attributable to the relevant Class
+The details of these definitions are set forth in Appendix IV of the Prospectus relevant Class

+"Unitholder" a person who is registered as the holder of a Unit from time to time

+"Unit" one undivided share in the assets of a Sub-Fund attributable to the similar tax imposed by any country